 Imagine that a convention attendee walks into your trade show exhibit, and you approach them to start a conversation.
-Everything seems to be going well – they’re drawn to your custom environment design, they’re smiling and asking you questions..
+Everything seems to be going well – they’re drawn to your custom exhibit design, they’re smiling and asking you questions..
 By all standards, they seem to be engaged both with you and your exhibit.
 And yet when you or your sales team try to follow up with them after the trade show has ended, you hear nothing but silence.
 Why?

 Perhaps this prospect gave the impression that he/she was enjoying the experience your exhibit fostered, if you were to use facial expressions and the words spoken as an indicator.
 But based on the psychology of body language, it’s also possible that what they were outwardly communicating wasn’t exactly the way they were feeling.

 Thankfully, you don’t need a degree in psychology to understand the basics of how people express themselves through their body language.
 All you need are a few helpful hints so that you will be able to more accurately assess how they are experiencing your exhibit, whether or not you should approach them and when, and how to adjust your approach in order to bring down their defenses.

 For most of our lives, we hear phrases like, “Say cheese,” or “Don’t stop smiling,” or “Put your game face on.”
 These “suggestions” foster the idea that despite how we actually feel, we can mask our feelings by simply altering our exterior expression.
 Because of this belief, it can be easy to misjudge how someone actually feels about your trade show exhibit experience from his or her expression alone.